 Yael Ruvel was born in Ethiopia and immigrated with her family to Israel when she was a young child.
-Yael and her family are Orthodox, observant Jews, and even as a young woman in her second year of college level classes, Yael’s faith is deep.
-She believes that “without faith, we have nothing.”
+Yael and her family are observant Orthodox Jews, and even as a young woman in her second year of college classes, Yael’s faith is deep.
+She believes “without faith, we have nothing.”

 I was deeply moved by Yael and her faith and optimism, her gratitude for all of life.
 In fact, Yael’s gratitude reminded me of my own profound lack of gratitude for so many years as a teenager and young adult.
 Portraits in Faith taught me that gratitude must be the center of faith and that only a life of being grateful was worth living.